DDS Fall (DENF)

 DENF 1601 Dental Anatomy I (2 Credits)

-Knowledge of dental anatomy and occlusion is fundamental in the study and practice of all the disciplines of dentistry.
-It is essential in diagnosis, treatment planning, and treatment.
 Students are required to learn the anatomical and morphological characteristics of the teeth and their supporting structures, inter-arch and intra-arch relationships and eruption.
 Combined with the complementary lab courses, students will be able to fabricate dental restorations that meet anatomical, morphological, and functional requirements.
 0-100 (DENT) Begin 2001D

 DENF 1621 Ethics in Dentistry (0.5 Credits)